Quick Start¶

 Installation¶

-2. Start all containers
+2. Build and start all containers

 docker compose up -d